 Hotels in the charming heart of old Seville

-My hotel, Hotel Patio de las Cruces, says it’s a 4 star but my room begged to differ.
+My hotel, Hotel Patio de las Cruces, says it’s a 4 star but my basic and slightly dated room begged to differ.
 I didn’t care because it was clean and comfy and I was in it for all of 8 hours plus it was €43 for the night.
 So that sold it.
 Plus, it was nestled in the bosom of the historic old centre and reminded me of riads in Marrakech.
 An unassuming entranceway opened up into an inner courtyard around which the few rooms were dotted.
 This mini oasis of green plants was unexpected and delightful and a short walk to the cathedral and Alcazar so I was happy.
 Having a centrally located hotel in such a picturesque area means breakfast with a view.
 What’s not to love about that!?

 It’s got views for days